 Luminosity and brightness

 Luminosity is the rate of emitting energy in the form of light by the object.
-We can measure luminosity in Watts.
+We can measure the luminosity in Watts.
 Brightness is the amount of light that we detect from an object.
 The detection of this energy does depend on the distance to the light source.
-This light detector can be our eye, a digital detector inside a camera or any other device, that records the reception of light.
-Remember, that every light detector receives light on a given area, over which it collects and detects light.
+This light detector can be our eye, a digital detector inside a camera, or any other device, that records the reception of light.
+Remember, that every light detector receives light in a given area, over which it collects and detects light.

 2. BASIC MEASUREMENT UNITS